 The Secret to Having a Retirement You’ll Enjoy

 Approximately four million people in the U.S. retire each year,1 and most of them spend a majority of their adult lives saving money to last through their retirement.
+Some may even use a tool like this calculator from investomatica to help them work out when they will be able to retire.
 But shouldn’t people focus on how they can enjoy retirement, rather than just endure it?

 When planning for retirement, many people are uncertain of what it will entail, and this uncertainty can prevent them from properly preparing their finances.
 Once they do retire, many hope they have saved enough, but don’t know for certain whether they’ll avoid running out of money during retirement, becoming a burden on their children, or having to live off of social security from the government.
 This leads some to delay retiring, underspend during retirement, or worry the whole time.
 With so much uncertainty, how are people supposed to enjoy retirement?